Is Skiing Or Snowboarding Easier? (Not What You Think)

 Snowboarding began in 1965 in by Sherman Poppen, who fastened two skis together for his daughter.
 Despite being a latecomer to the scene, it's now nearly as popular as skiing.

 Snowboarding is all about edges (your heel and toe edges) - getting to grips with this can be tricky to beginners.
 Most people agree that learning to snowboard takes a bit longer than skiing.
 It's hard to get to grips with and takes more patience.

 Here's what I'll say - skiing is MUCH easier to learn and have fun with your first few times.
 Learning to snowboard is pretty miserable.
 I've heard this same thing from people who tried snowboarding first and skiing second - skiing is a lot easier to pick upusername: Bjankles / from reddit thread: Do you prefer skiing or snowboarding?
 Why?

-In snowboarding your attached to one board (a monoski) with both legs.
-It’s more restrictive in this way (Snowboarders would argue that your more connected to the snow).
+In snowboarding, you are attached to one board (a monoski) with both legs.
+It's more restrictive in this way (Snowboarders would argue that you are more connected to the snow).

 I've been skiing since I was five but I decided to learn snowboarding ten years later and never looked back.
 I prefer it to skiing because it requires more movement and I find myself working my entire body.username: Anton338 / from reddit thread: Do you prefer skiing or snowboarding?
 Why?

 How Long Does It Take To Learn To Snowboard?